 One of the posse is the unfortunate fellow who owes Never Smiles a favor.
-The Marshal, that's you, partner, needs to pick a character that will feel honor-bound to pay back the favor and keep this adventure going.
+The Marshal (that's you, partner) needs to pick a character that will feel honor-bound to pay back the favor and keep this adventure going.
 Another Indian makes a good choice, as does a cowpoke with Hindrances like loyal, honest, or heroic.
 Good guys make such easy pickings.

 Never Smiles has sent word that it's time to repay his favor.
 He's arranged for a wagon-load of supplies to be picked up from an Indian trader named Dean.
-He needs his friend and his companions to escort the wagon to his village some 40 miles northeast of Deadwood.
+He needs his friend and his companions to escort the wagon to his village some six miles away at the foot of the Black Hills.

-The trip starts in Deadwood on Saturday, November 6th, 1876, sometime before noon.
+The trip starts in Deadwood on Saturday, March 6th, 1876, sometime before noon.
 It's cold and wet in South Dakota this time of year, so the group should be well-outfitted with coats, blankets, and rain-slickers.

 Never Smiles' supplies are already paid for.
 Trader Dean has everything packed in a rickety buckboard ready to go.
 Dean chucked the list of what's supposed to be in the wagon, so the posse will have to trust the trader that what's inside is what Never Smiles paid for.